orange-cloudfoundry/cf-ops-automation/Readme.md

 ### per-root-deployment

 * [cf-apps-pipeline](concourse/pipelines/templates/cf-apps-pipeline.yml.erb): manages cf-apps associated to a root-deployment
-* [depls-pipeline](concourse/pipelines/templates/depls-pipeline.yml.erb): manages bosh deployments associated to a root-deployment
+* [bosh-pipeline](concourse/pipelines/templates/bosh-pipeline.yml.erb): manages bosh deployments associated to a root-deployment
-* [init-pipeline](concourse/pipelines/templates/init-pipeline.yml.erb): initializes all pipelines related to a root-deployment
+* [update-pipeline](concourse/pipelines/templates/update-pipeline.yml.erb): generates updated pipelines related to a root-deployment
 * [news-pipeline](concourse/pipelines/templates/news-pipeline.yml.erb): notifies of new bosh release versions for a root-deployment
 * [s3-br-upload-pipeline](concourse/pipelines/template/s3-br-upload-pipeline.yml.erb): to upload bosh releases used by this root deployment to S3
 * [s3-stemcell-upload-pipeline](concourse/pipelines/template/s3-stemcell-upload-pipeline.yml.erb): to upload stemcells used by this root deployment to S3